Carl Eckart: University of Chicago

-Returning to the United States in 1928, Eckart was appointed Assistant Professor in the Physics Department at the University of Chicago, where he continued his work on quantum mechanics for another 14 years.
+Returning to the United States in 1928, Eckart was appointed assistant professor in the physics department at the University of Chicago, where he continued his work on quantum mechanics for another 14 years.
 Noteworthy was a paper co-authored with Helmut Hönl, who received his doctorate under Sommerfeld in 1926; the paper, on the foundations of quantum mechanics, dealt with the role of group theory in quantum dynamics in monatomic systems and comparisons of the nuclear theories of Werner Heisenberg and Eugene Wigner.
 During this period, Eckart developed his formulation of the Wigner-Eckart theorem – a link between symmetry transformation groups applied to the Schrödinger equation and the laws of conservation of energy, momentum, and angular momentum.
 The theorem is particularly useful in spectroscopy.
 With F. C. Hoyt, Eckart translated Heisenberg’s book on the physical principles of quantum mechanics.
 During the 1934-1935 academic year, Eckart took a sabbatical at the Institute for Advanced Study in New Jersey, as he also did in the academic years 1952-1953 and 1960-1961.
 During this period he published, along with Gale Young, a proof of the Eckart-Young theorem, which solves the problem of least-squares approximation of a given matrix by a matrix of lower rank.

 In December 1938 in Germany, Otto Hahn and Fritz Strassmann conducted an experiment which pointed towards the fission of uranium.
 They communicated their results to their former colleague Lise Meitner, who had fled Germany earlier in the year.
 In January 1939, Meitner and her nephew Otto Frisch correctly interpreted the experimental results as the fission of uranium.
 News of the discovery spread very rapidly.
 With the potential of making a fission-based atomic weapon and the threat of war in Europe, this caused anxiety in many, Leó Szilárd for example, that Germany would develop an atomic weapon.
 As a result of two meetings with Albert Einstein, the first with Szilárd and Eugene Wigner and the second with Szilárd and Edward Teller, Einstein signed the Einstein–Szilárd letter to President Franklin Delano Roosevelt (FDR) in August.
 World War II broke out in Europe in September.
 The letter was delivered to FDR in October by economist and banker Alexander Sachs.
 In response to the letter, the Uranium Committee was formed that month.
-The Committee was organized into subsections by topic.
 The Theoretical Aspects Subsection, chaired by Enrico Fermi, was located at the University of Chicago, and Eckart was a member of it.
 However, in 1941, Eckart withdrew from the Committee because of his anti-atomic bomb sentiments.
 Also notable during this period are his papers on the thermodynamics of irreversible processes.